Rollin Menayese

-Rollin Menayese (born 4 December 1997) is a professional footballer who plays as a defender for club Macclesfield.
+Rollin Menayese (born 4 December 1997) is a professional footballer who plays as a defender for club Worksop Town.

 Having begun his career with Non-League side Weston-super-Mare, he has gone on to feature professionally for Bristol Rovers, Swindon Town, Mansfield Town, Grimsby Town, Hartlepool United and Walsall.

 Early life

 Menayese was born in the Democratic Republic of the Congo, and attended St Joseph's Roman Catholic High School in Newport.
 As a schoolboy, he played rugby league and helped his school to win a national final, scoring five tries and kicking five goals (totalling 30 points) in the match at the Twickenham Stoop.

 Career

 Weston-super-Mare

 Menayese began his career in the youth academy at Cardiff City along with his twin brother Elvis.
 Following his release by Cardiff, he signed for Weston-super-Mare in December 2016.
 He made 23 appearances for the Seagulls in the second half of the 2016–17 season.